TGL presented by SoFi logo in a horizontal format

 Related Content

-The green at SoFi Center measures 3,818 square feet, while the 17th at TPC Sawgrass is 3,912 square feet.
-TGL’s green features changing undulations and different angles thanks to a fully-rotating putting surface, but the square footage is almost exactly the same.
+The TGL green measures 3,818 square feet, while the 17th at TPC Sawgrass is 3,912 square feet (a difference in square footage of around 2%).
+TGL’s green features changing undulations and different angles thanks to a fully-rotating putting surface, but the surface area is almost exactly the same.

 Green to Green Size Comparison

-The green in SoFi Center is a smaller target considering it’s under a roof and surrounded by grandstands, at least when compared to the size of an average PGA TOUR green (6,600 sqft).
-The average PGA TOUR green is around 72% larger in terms of surface area than the one in SoFi Center.
+The green in SoFi Center is a smaller area considering it’s under a roof and surrounded by grandstands, at least when compared to the size of an average PGA TOUR green on an outdoor golf course (approximately 6,600 sqft).

-But golf is all about variety and the TGL green still swallows up one of the most famous short par-3 greens in golf - Royal Troon’s “Postage Stamp” 16th, measuring 2,635 square feet.
+Golf is all about variety and the TGL green does swallow up one of the most famous short par-3 greens in golf - Royal Troon’s “Postage Stamp” 16th, measuring 2,635 square feet.

 That hole is only 123 yards and approach shots from that yardage in TGL have been very similar to the PGA TOUR in terms of accuracy.
 The average proximity from 100-125 yards is 18.42 feet in TGL, compared to 20.25 feet on the PGA TOUR last season.